 Recommended Hours of Sleep by Age

-As you might imagine, growing bodies need more rest to stay fueled, which is why babies, children, and teenagers require more sleep than adults.
-However, you never “grow out” of needing sleep (even if you feel you can function just fine without it), and adults still need to clock 7 to 9 hours of sleep every night to feel their best.
+As you might imagine, developing bodies need more rest to stay fueled, which is why babies, children, and teenagers require more sleep than adults.
+However, you never “grow out” of needing sleep (even if you feel you can function just fine with too little or without it), and adults still need to clock 7 to 9 hours of sleep every night to feel their best.

 Dr. Heathman also adds, “There is some variability even at the individual level.
 When you are fighting an infection or seasonal allergies, your body is working overtime.
 The body, therefore, will need more sleep to feel well-rested and help you recover from an illness.”

 Every year, the CDC updates its sleep recommendations.
-Below, we break these down by age group:
+Below, we break these down:

 - Newborns (0-3 months): 14-17 hours